thyb/materia-users/README.md

 npm link @materia/users
 ```

-then add "@materia/users" in your the `links` array in materia.json - it will let Materia knows of the existance of the linked addon.
+then add "@materia/users" in the `links` array in materia.json - it will let Materia knows of the existance of the linked addon.